 Natural Bridge Caverns

-The 60-foot natural limestone bridge at its opening is a showstopper and that where the cave got its name.
-As an easy daytrip for San Antonio or Austin, this is a popular attraction year-round, thanks to its moderate temperature.
+The 60-foot natural limestone bridge at its opening is a showstopper, and that is where the cave got its name.
+As an easy day trip for San Antonio or Austin, this is a popular attraction year-round, thanks to its moderate temperature.

 Located at 26495 Natural Bridge Caverns Rd, northwest of San Antonio.
 Several tours available with adult admission starting at $24.50 with demand pricing so the earlier the tickets are purchased the lower the price.